handpoint/handpoint.github.io/products.md

   buttontxt: "Request a demo"
   buttonlink: /contact
   title: "eCommerce"
   description: 'Commerce is changing.
-Make the online customer journey seamless.'
+Make the online customer journey seamless with simple APIs, hosted payment pages, pay-by-link, tokens, APMs, and shopping cart integrations in a secure PCI environment.'
 channel:
   title: "Real time transactions API"
   description: 'Stop battling the "black boxes" of the world.
 You need info and insights right now.
-With Handpoint, get tokens from every point of interaction and see every transaction, every message, in real time: online, downloadable, or via API.'
+With Handpoint, get persistent tokens from every point of interaction and see details on every transaction, every message, in real time: online, downloadable, or via API.'
   image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Analytics%20why.png
 blurbs:
   title: "Engineered for Growth"